BillTheBest/BigBoard/docs/tomcat-custom-content/tomcat-custom-content.md

 --------------------------------------------

 - Used by app.
-- Edit startup.sh or startup.bat and dd the following lines at the first blank line in the file:
+- Edit startup.sh or startup.bat and add the following lines at the first blank line in the file:
 ...
 # BEGIN ADDED
-echo "Setting Tally key store JAVA_OPTS values" export JAVA_OPTS="$JAVA_OPTS \
+echo "Setting CUSTOM_HOME JAVA_OPTS values"
--DCUSTOM_HOME=\"/var/www/big-board-custom\"
+export JAVA_OPTS="$JAVA_OPTS -DCUSTOM_HOME=\"/var/www/big-board-custom\""
 # END ADDED
 ...